tmaurice54/tns_embedded_training/Docs/c++_configuration.md

 - Ninja

 Open a wsl terminal and go to the exercise folder you want to build.
-Then execute :
+Then execute:

 ```bash
 ./build.sh
 ```

-wich will create a build folder and put the executable in it.
+which will create a build folder and put the executable in it.

-If you just want to compile again after you have done some modifications you can go in the build folder and execute :
+If you just want to compile again after you have done some modifications, you can go in the build folder and execute:

 ```bash
 ninja